 The purpose of this article is to highlight cars that were once fan favorites but had their production canceled due to changes in consumer demands.

 For the purpose of this article, we are focusing on sports cars from the 2000s to the modern era that offer enthusiasts performance, style, and, to some, nostalgia.
-Each of these vehicles has its fan base and value but was canceled due to declining sales (even if lacking sales was only a portion of the formula that led to the cars’ end of production).
+Each of these vehicles has its fan base and value, but was canceled due to declining sales (even if a lack of sales was only a portion of the formula that led to the cars’ end of production).

 Toyota MR2